OpenNews/srccon/participation.md

 The small conference size means that we have to be intentional about equitably distributing tickets and ensuring that there's a mix of perspectives and skills at SRCCON.
 Our [call for participation form](/participation/form/) will help us understand who would like to take part in SRCCON and what you want to get out of it.
 With those responses, we're able to create a schedule and audience that reflects the dynamic interests and needs of this community.

-The form is open from April 10 until April 24.
+The form is open from April 10-24.
 After that, we will review entries and notify everyone by May 10.
 If invited to attend, you will have the chance to purchase a ticket, with [prices starting at $225 plus fees](https://opennews.org/blog/srccon-2019-launch).

 ## A New Approach to Ticket Prices